bbzfc/bbzfc/docs/bbzfc_specs/client_registration.md

 **Main Server**.
 Once chosen, a nickname can't be changed in the future.

 Also, after registration, the client will have access to all of the **Main Server** online resources.
-For example, he will be able to post of the forum, and join Leagues.
+For example, he will be able to post on the forum, and join Leagues.